Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 -   The European Union's Horizon Europe Research and Innovation Programme (ID No 101059592) for funding the B-Cubed programme, and thus, this event.

+-   The Research Foundation - Flanders (FWO) and KU Leuven for the support they gave us in making this event possible.

 # References: